How to Thrift Books Like a Designer

-• Golf leaf or foil typography
+• Gold leaf or foil typography

 • Embossed text

-• Unique content or subject matter
+• Unique or niche subject matter

 • Signed copies or first editions